 Can you help me to confirm if my understanding is accurate?

 A: Queen’s does not currently have an unreduced pension option on the QPP.
 The rules governing the QPP will apply to your pensionable years under that plan.
 The UPP will have an unreduced pension at age 60 80 factor.
-At Queen’s this will only apply to that part of your overall pension generated after the start of the UPP plan – seen as July 2021 at his point.
+This will apply to the QPP and the UPP plan after inception, seen as July 2021 at his point.
 The sum of your years in the QPP and UPP will make up the 80 factor.

 Q2.
 I have read the document titled “Summary of Key Features of the Proposed UPP” found at http://www.universitypension.ca/.
 I am wondering what if any options might be available to a member who’s age and years of service exceed 80 before the age of 62.